AI Keyboard App vs Built-In Keyboard: Is the Upgrade Worth It?

 AI keyboards, on the other hand, use artificial intelligence and machine learning to understand not just what you're typing, but what you're trying to say.
 They can suggest entire phrases, adjust your tone, check grammar, and even help write responses based on the conversation context.
 These keyboards learn from your writing style over time, becoming increasingly personalized to your unique way of communicating.

 The technology behind these advanced keyboards isn't just incremental improvement—it's a fundamental shift in how we interact with our devices through text.
+In 2026, with the integration of large language models and on-device AI processing, these keyboards have become remarkably sophisticated while maintaining user privacy.

 Feature Comparison: What AI Keyboards Offer That Built-ins Don't